john9francis/radiation-modeling/Geant4-install-instructions.md

 ### 3. Don't forget to install the last little bit

-For some reason, the Geant4 setup files don't install all the header files which are neccesary for the thing to run.
+(See the video at around 08:00) For some reason, the Geant4 setup files don't install all the header files which are neccesary for the thing to run.
 So we need to find the "Install" solution, and build that manually.

 ## Step 3: Postinstall setup